-Prerequisites: MA106 and PS101.
+Prerequisites: MA106 with a C- or higher and PS101.

 This course is an introduction to basic concepts of measurement and statistical analysis, with special emphasis on statistical techniques used in psychology and other behavioral and social science research.
 Specific procedures that will be covered include descriptive statistics, probability and inferential statistics, correlation and regression, parametric and non-parametric tests, and analysis of variance.
 Statistical analysis software complements the use of computational formula.